-Mayo Clinic consistently ranks among the top 3 cancer treatment centers in the United States and operates one of the country's most advanced mesothelioma treatment programs across three geographic locations.
-With thoracic surgery teams performing over 1,000 complex surgeries annually, Mayo Clinic's integrated approach enables patients to receive comprehensive multidisciplinary evaluation and treatment planning in coordination with access to cutting-edge clinical trials.
+Mayo Clinic consistently ranks among the top 3 cancer treatment centers in the United States and operates one of the country's most advanced mesothelioma treatment programs across three geographic locations [1][2].
+As an NCI-designated Comprehensive Cancer Center, Mayo Clinic maintains research infrastructure and multidisciplinary capability that few institutions can match [1].
+With thoracic surgery teams performing over 1,000 complex surgeries annually, Mayo's integrated approach enables patients to receive comprehensive multidisciplinary evaluation and treatment planning in coordination with access to cutting-edge clinical trials across its campuses in Rochester, Minnesota; Phoenix/Scottsdale, Arizona; and Jacksonville, Florida [8].

 Executive Summary

-Mayo Clinic delivers world-class mesothelioma treatment through an integrated multidisciplinary model across three major campus locations: Rochester, Minnesota; Phoenix/Scottsdale, Arizona; and Jacksonville, Florida.
+Mayo Clinic delivers world-class mesothelioma treatment through an integrated multidisciplinary model across 3 major campus locations: Rochester, Minnesota; Phoenix/Scottsdale, Arizona; and Jacksonville, Florida [8].
 Patients benefit from coordinated care where thoracic surgeons, medical oncologists, radiation specialists, and pulmonologists evaluate cases collaboratively, often completing comprehensive assessment within one or two days.
-Mayo Clinic participates in numerous clinical trials including immunotherapy combinations such as nivolumab plus ipilimumab (CheckMate 743), emerging targeted therapies, and novel surgical approaches.
+Mayo Clinic participates in numerous clinical trials including immunotherapy combinations such as nivolumab plus ipilimumab, which achieved 18.1-month median overall survival and 14% 5-year overall survival in the CheckMate 743 trial [3], as well as pembrolizumab plus chemotherapy, which demonstrated 17.3-month median overall survival and 52% objective response rate in KEYNOTE-483 [4].
+As of 2026, ClinicalTrials.gov lists 93 mesothelioma trials worldwide and 52 in the United States [6].
 The health system's extensive research infrastructure, high-volume surgical programs, and commitment to treating mesothelioma from diagnosis through survivorship make it among the premier centers for patients seeking comprehensive specialized care.

 What Key Facts Should You Know About Mayo Clinic Mesothelioma Program?

-• 3 major campus locations providing mesothelioma treatment: Rochester MN, Phoenix AZ, and Jacksonville FL
+- 3 major campus locations providing mesothelioma treatment: Rochester MN, Phoenix/Scottsdale AZ, and Jacksonville FL [8]

-• 18.1 month median survival achieved in CheckMate 743 trial combining nivolumab and ipilimumab immunotherapy
+- 18.1-month median survival achieved in CheckMate 743 trial combining nivolumab and ipilimumab immunotherapy, with 14% 5-year overall survival [3]

-• Both pleural and peritoneal mesothelioma treated with specialized protocols and dedicated surgical expertise
+- Both pleural and peritoneal mesothelioma treated with specialized protocols including CRS-HIPEC, which achieves 53-month median overall survival for peritoneal mesothelioma [11]

 Why Is Mayo Clinic Ranked Among the Top Mesothelioma Treatment Centers?

-Mayo Clinic has earned its reputation as a world-leading mesothelioma treatment center through several converging factors: exceptional surgical volume, research output, clinical trial access, and an integrated care model that coordinates treatment across multiple specialties.[1]
+Mayo Clinic has earned its reputation as a world-leading mesothelioma treatment center through several converging factors: exceptional surgical volume, research output, clinical trial access, and an integrated care model that coordinates treatment across multiple specialties [2][8].
+The health system holds NCI-designated Comprehensive Cancer Center status — one of only 57 centers nationally to earn this distinction — providing access to clinical trials and research infrastructure that community hospitals cannot match [1].

 The health system's thoracic surgery division performs complex resections and multimodal procedures at a scale that builds and maintains surgical expertise.
-High surgical volume correlates directly with better patient outcomes in mesothelioma—research demonstrates that patients treated at high-volume centers achieve superior survival compared to those treated at centers performing fewer specialized procedures annually.[2]
+High surgical volume correlates directly with better patient outcomes in mesothelioma — research demonstrates that patients treated at high-volume centers achieve superior survival compared to those treated at centers performing fewer specialized procedures annually [11].
+Before combination immunotherapy became available, standard first-line treatment was pemetrexed plus cisplatin, which established a median overall survival of 12.1 months in the landmark Vogelzang trial [5].

-Mayo Clinic maintains NCI-designated cancer center status across all three campuses, providing access to clinical trials and research infrastructure that few institutions match.
+Mayo Clinic maintains NCI-designated cancer center status across all three campuses, providing access to clinical trials and research infrastructure that few institutions match [1].
 This infrastructure enables Mayo to participate in major cooperative trials (through SWOG and other groups) while conducting its own proprietary mesothelioma research.
+As of 2026, ClinicalTrials.gov lists 93 mesothelioma trials worldwide, with 52 actively recruiting or ongoing in the United States [6].
 Patients benefit from first access to emerging treatments being studied at Mayo and through partner institutions.

 The integrated multidisciplinary care model sets Mayo apart.
 Rather than requiring patients to schedule separate appointments with surgeons, oncologists, and other specialists over weeks or months, Mayo coordinates these consultations efficiently.
 Many patients complete comprehensive evaluation within one or two days, accelerating treatment planning and reducing the burden on patients and families traveling for specialized care.